The Money Functionality 2min read

 - Having a high value to weight ratio, making it difficult to divide into smaller amounts.

-Silver was used as a division of Gold.
-But ultimately, people started using trusted third parties to verify and secure their Gold and overcome its limitations.
-The trusted third parties inturned issued promissory notes of varying values to use as exchange.
-Solving Golds limitations, but ultimately the promissory notes where backed by Gold in storage.
+Silver went part of the way to solving the value to weight ratio and was used as a division of Gold.
+But ultimately with the use of telegrams banks were able to verify settlement of exchange across space/geography, people started using trusted third parties to verify and secure their Gold.
+The trusted third parties inturned issued promissory notes of varying values and checks as mediums of exchange.
+Solving Golds limitations, but ultimately the promissory notes where backed by Gold stored by the banks.

 Over time trusted third parties became banks, and ultimately banks become central banks.
 And promissory notes became government-backed currencies[^1].

 The US Central banks started pushing out the currency to gold ratio, putting more USD into circulation.
-This created a problem that surfaced when large holders of USD (nation-states) begun calling on the USD promissory for Gold because the US Central bank didn't have enough GOLD.
-So the peg was broken, and we became a managed economies.
+This created a problem that surfaced when large holders of USD (nation-states) begun calling on the USD promissory for Gold.
+The US Central bank didn't have enough GOLD storage for the USD in circulation.
+So the peg was broken.
+Ending the errior of the free economy and ushering managed economies.